 We took profits from Aptiv, an electrical component manufacturer for the next-generation of cars, and from Dutch semi-conductor firm ASML, which makes the machines that print computer chips.
 We used the cash to buy iShares FTSE 250 ETFs, slightly increasing our exposure to the domestic UK economy (we've been light on our home market for quite a while).

 We added further to our British assets by buying medical equipment manufacturer Smith & Nephew.
 In fairness, the company's sales are overwhelmingly foreign, with about half made in the US alone.
-We have bought at a reasonable price after its price-earnings multiple fell on news that its CEO was leaving.
+We have owned Smith & Nephew in the past, but recently bought back at reasonable price after its priceearnings multiple fell on news that its CEO was leaving.
 Given the quality of this business and the fact that the CEO walked after just 17 months because he wanted many more millions in pay, we're happy to buy the business and ignore the jilted manager.
+Another purchase was simulation software designer Ansys.
+Based in Pennsylvania, this company has an impressive lineage.
+Its founder left the Westinghouse Astronuclear Laboratory in the late 1960s to set up one of the first computerised analysis tools for engineering design.
+It has really come into its own in the 2000s, with greater computing power allowing the company to simulate all sorts of situations and forces on hypothetical designs.
+For everything from the efficiency of motherboard designs, the aerodynamics of a plane to the reliability of gadgets connected to the Internet of Things, Ansys has a swathe of programs that provide answers.
+This technology is really exciting because it has a tangible effect on companies' research and development costs.
+Just one example: to certify safety, car companies must crash scores of new model cars into a wall.
+But using simulated tests with Ansys's software, drastically fewer cars have to go to the wall.
+When your product offers such obvious savings to customers, you tend to be able to push through decent price rises.
+Just the kind of company we like.